-The element "didNotOccurFlag" affects the entire meaning of the resource - if it is set to true, the whole resource must be understood differently, and so it is not safe for implementations to ignore it.
+The value of element "status" affects the entire meaning of the resource - if it is set to ”refuted”, the whole resource must be understood differently, and so it is not safe for implementations to ignore it.
 As a consequence, it is labelled as 'is modifier = true'.
 In this tabular representation of the resource, this shows as the flag '?!'.
 The JSON and XML representations of a resource definition have their own representation of 'is modifier = true' status, and it is defined directly in a ElementDefinition.

 Is-Modifier elements SHALL be represented in the narrative summary of the resource.

 If the value of a modifier element is not explicit in the instance, or known by the context, the resource may not be able to be safely understood.
 Wherever possible, elements labeled "Is-Modifier = true" also have a minimum cardinality of 1, or a default value, in order to introduce certainty in their handling.
 However sometimes this is not possible - much legacy data is not well described.
-Iimplementations producing resources SHOULD ensure that appropriate values for isModifier elements are provided at all times.
+Implementations producing resources SHOULD ensure that appropriate values for isModifier elements are provided at all times.

 Implementations processing the data in resources SHALL understand the impact of the element when using the data.
 Implementations are not required to "support" the element in any meaningful way - they may achieve this understanding by rejecting instances that contain values outside those they support (for instance, an application may refuse to accept observations with a reliability other than "ok").
 Alternatively, implementations may be able to be sure that, due to their implementation environment, such values will never occur.
 However applications SHOULD always check the value irrespective of this.